NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 ## Disk Space Requirements

 The disk space required to house the full Monero blockchain is significant.
 As of the writing of this article, June 2025, the full monero blockchain is 240 Gb.
 It's recommended that you use a SSD hard-drive, but I'm a using an old-school, magnetic, spinning disk.
 I migrated from an SSD to this spinning disk and didn't notice any degradation of mining performance.

 ---

 ## Monero Software is Installed

 The instructions here assume you have the Monero software installed on your system.
 I have a document on how to download, compile and install the software [here](/pages/ops/Building-Monerod-from-Source.html).
-The procedure on this page assumes you have the software installed in `/opt/prod`:
+This procedure assumes you have the software installed in */opt/prod*:

 ```
 ls -l /opt/prod